IBM-Cloud/insurance-toolchain/README.md

   [![Deploy To Bluemix](./.bluemix/create_toolchain_button.png)](https://new-console.ng.bluemix.net/devops/setup/deploy/?repository=https%3A//github.com//IBM-Bluemix/insurance-toolchain.git)

+  > :warning: After you have create the toolchain, you will need to perform a manual step to import the Watson Conversation workspace into the chat bot.
+Refer to [these instructions](https://github.com/IBM-Bluemix/insurance-bot#importWorkspace) to complete the configuration.

   Clicking it will:
   * **create 4 GitHub repositories** with the required source code for all the application components;
   * **instantiate the toolchain** in your Bluemix org and space;
   * **trigger the toolchain**, thereby deploying the dev and master branches for all application components.

 The toolchain is preconfigured for: